-For example, you could change your hero banners to new ones that promote your Black Friday or Christmas sales.
+For example, you could change your hero banners to new ones that promote your Black Friday or pre-holiday season sales.

-Changing some elements on your website can really increase your visitors’ interest and willingness to keep shopping and stay in the “holiday spirit.”
+Changing a few elements on your website can really increase your holiday shoppers’ interest and willingness to keep shopping and stay in the “holiday spirit.”

 5. Optimize your site for mobile

-During the holiday season, more people browse online stores from their mobile or tablet than usual.
-You don’t want to lose these visitors just because your website isn’t optimized for mobile!
+During the holiday season, more people browse online stores from their mobile devices or tablets than usual.
+Optimizing for mobile should definitely be a core part of your holiday marketing strategy—you don’t want to lose these visitors just because your website isn’t optimized for mobile!

-Make sure it’s easy to browse your products and make a purchase from your store on phones and tablets.
+Be sure you cater to mobile users by making it easy to browse your products and make a purchase from your store on phones and tablets.

-Poorly crafted, unclear navigation will make holiday shoppers turn around and leave your website as fast as they can.
+Poorly crafted, unclear navigation will make online shoppers turn around and leave your website as fast as they can.